gismondichris/gismondichris.github.io/_projects/discard_list_report.md

 discard proceedures must be followed.

-The program used an external file to store information about which chemicals require which displosal type.
+The program used an external file to store information about which chemicals require which disposal type.
 However, there are many different names for chemicals and many different chemicals.
 Rather than attempt to list every possible chemical name, I simply started with a list of common checmicals and their discard status.